butwhy0877/me-and-the-boi/README.md

 why did i not think of that

 ---

+# concept

 By Jones Malones
-# concept
+---

-a character possesses 5 base stat(toughness, fortitude, intelligent, wealth, charisma) which affects how they performs when the stats is altered through buff/nerf skills
+a character possesses 5 base stat(toughness, fortitude, intelligent, wealth, charisma) which affects how they performs when the stats is altered through buffing/nerfing stats using skills or bullshitting
 # main mechanic
 (credit is due to me friend, Jones Malones)
 ## the bullshit system